Approximately 90 percent of contact lens wearers prefer soft contact lenses.

 Both types of materials work in a similar way, and help to correct a variety of refractive errors.
 However, while standard hydrogel lenses are a popular choice due to their nature and affordability, silicone hydrogel lenses contain a higher oxygen permeability.

-As a result, these lenses are known for their ability to maintain hydration and comfort throughout the day, and can be worn for longer periods of time.
+As a result, these soft contact lenses are known for their ability to maintain hydration and comfort throughout the day, and can be worn for longer periods of time.

 This type of lens may be beneficial if you suffer from dry eye or spend many hours in front of a computer screen.